 In the human body, this sequence protects and heals the gut or the gastrointestinal tract.

 Individually, some of these amino acids may have familiar names.
 They are also recognized as being potentially useful in muscle recovery and healing process.

 How Can BPC-157 Benefit Joint and Tendon Healing?

-Researchers have conducted several studies on rodents using BPC-157 to test whether or not the supplement can help to heal tendons and joints.
+Researchers conducted several studies on rodents using Body Protective Complex-157.
+It is to test whether the supplement can help to heal tendons and joints.

-A 2014 study published in Molecules explored whether or not growth hormone receptors increased in rat tendon cells (called “fibroblasts”) with the use of BPC-157.
-The study showed that the cells did have more growth hormone receptors when BPC-157 was used.
+A 2014 study published in Molecules explored whether growth hormone receptors increased in rat tendon cells (called fibroblasts) with the use of BPC-157.
+The study showed the cells did have more growth hormone receptors when BPC-157 was used.

 Can BPC-157 Help Reduce Joint Pain and Increase Flexibility?

-Body complex reviews by some bodybuilders refer to using BPC-157 to help heal a torn upper hamstring.
+Body Complex Peptide reviews by some bodybuilders refer to using BPC-157 to help heal a torn upper hamstring.

 What Other Benefits Can BPC-157 Have?